-Figure 5: BWR 10% POE Load Duration Curves
+Figure 5: BWR 10% Load Duration Curves

-2.5.3 Feeder Circuit Supply Capacity
+4.5.
+Feeder Circuit Supply Capacity

-There is currently no requirement for additional feeders at BWR due to the low load growth in the area.
+There is currently no requirement for additional feeders at BWR due to the modest load growth expected in the supply area.

-2.5.4 Load Transfer Capability
+4.6.
+Load Transfer Capability

 The Distribution Annual Planning Report provides the load transfer capability (in MW) of the feeder interconnections between BWR and its neighbouring zone substations.
-The load transfer capability of the feeder interconnections between BWR and its neighbouring zone substations is 24 MVA.3
+The load transfer capability of the feeder interconnections between BWR and its neighbouring zone substations is 23.8 MVA.2